GuttenberG455/school21_common_core/032_so_long/readme.md

 - The player’s goal is to collect every collectible present on the map, then escape.
 - The *W*, *A*, *S*, and *D* keys must be used to move the main character.
-- The player should be able to move in these 4 directions: up, down, left, right and should not be able to move into walls
+- The player should be able to move in these 4 directions: up, down, left, right and should not be able to move into walls.
 - The map has to be constructed with components: walls, collectibles, exits, player's position and freespace.
 - The map must be rectangular and contain at least 1 exit, 1 collectible, and 1 starting position.